xuancong84/beiwe-backend/README.md

 ### What is this repository for? ###

-* Quick summary
-Python, Flask, S3
+* Quick summary: This is a Python, Flask, S3, AWS stack codebase
 * Version
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)